windhandel/ForgeFramework/README.md

 ---

+## Be, Do, Have

+A central principle of the Forge Framework is **[BeDoHave.md](BeDoHave.md)** which, successfully executed, inverts your thinking    from Do, Have Be to Be, Do, Have.
+Or, in other words, :

+- **Be:** Focus on identity, mindset, and values.
+Who you choose to become shapes everything else.
+- **Do:** Take consistent, disciplined action aligned with your identity.
+Habits and systems drive results.
+- **Have:** Achieve outcomes that reflect both effort and alignment, then refine the cycle for continued growth.

+For a deeper dive into this principle and how it applies within Forge Framework, see the [BeDoHave.md](BeDoHave.md) document.

+---

 ## Vision

 Forge begins with vision.
 Without a clear picture of the future, execution has no compass.
 Vision involves: